 When I first started speaking and blogging about social media, I focused on LinkedIn.
 But the platform has changed so much since the beginning, and of course our interactions and recommended use of it have evolved too.
-Today, I’m talking about pruning your LinkedIn connections.
-Not only is it important to comb through your current connections to edit out people who may not be relevant for you, but it’s also good to have some guidelines for accepting new requests.
+Today, I’m talking about pruning connections or removing a LinkedIn connection.
+Not only is it important to comb through your current LinkedIn connections to remove LinkedIn connections who may not be relevant for you, but it’s also good to have some guidelines for accepting new requests.
 You want your LinkedIn to be curated so it’s productive, fun, and adds value to your life and business.

 Subscribe on iTunes | Stitcher | SoundCloud | RSS